pulpdood/react-coding-challenge/README.md

 -   Add a Layout.js file which wraps around the content and includes the header and footer and content in the middle
 -   Maybe putting the port and url of the backend into environment variables
 -   Added query parameters to the backend to allow for custom feed options, e.g. total number of results
--   Using a hand-written filter function for better performance
+-   Using custom array manipulation for faster performance
+-   Add a hamburger menu for mobile
+-   Maybe group CSS by logical groupings instead of sorting alphabetically
+-   Use CORS to only allow the app to call the backend